johnkerl/miller/docs6/docs/reference-dsl-user-defined-functions.md

 * See the section on [local variables](reference-dsl-variables.md#local-variables) for information on scope and extent of arguments, as well as for information on the use of local variables within functions.

 * See the section on [Expressions from files](reference-dsl-syntax.md#expressions-from-files) for information on the use of `-f` and `-e` flags.

+# Differences between functions and subroutines

+Subroutines cannot return values, and they are invoked by the keyword `call`.

+In hindsight, subroutines needn't have been invented.
+If `foo` is a function then you can write `foo(1,2,3)` while ignoring its return value, and that plays the role of subroutine quite well.